 Miso glazed salmon a fish dish made with tender salmon fillets coated with a salty, rich and slightly sweet miso sauce.
 The sauce is thick and packed with umami, I absolutely love this dish with rice!

-There are a number of ways to cook miso glazed salmon, but my favourite way is in a frying pan.
-In fact, this is a one pan dish so not only is it easy to cook but it's easy to clean up too!
+There are a number of ways to cook miso glazed salmon, but my favorite way is in a frying pan.
+In fact, this is a one-pan dish, so not only is it easy to cook, but it’s easy to clean up too!

-Start preheating your frying pan on a medium-setting.
+Start preheating your frying pan on a medium setting.
 While it preheats, you can prepare the salmon.
-First, wash the fillets with cold water and dry thoroughly with kitchen paper.
+First, wash the fillets with cold water and dry them thoroughly with kitchen paper.

 Once dry, sprinkle both sides with a pinch of salt.